-This delicious recipe for Cajun-Style Crispy Onion Rings are proudly featured on slapyamama.com they’re so damn good!
+This delicious recipe for Cajun-Style Crispy Onion Rings was proudly featured on slapyamama.com.
+They’re so damn good!
 You’ll seriously love how easy it is to make these Cajun-Style Crispy Onion Rings.
-If you enjoy a good old-fashioned homemade crispy fried onion rings and Cajun Spices this is your Onion ring recipe you have waited for.
+If you enjoy good old-fashioned homemade crispy fried onion rings and Cajun Spices, this is your Onion ring recipe you have waited for.

 Cajun-Style Crispy Onion Rings are made with Yellow onions, self-rising flour, self-rising cornmeal, Cajun seasoning, oregano, freshly ground black peppercorns, ground cayenne peppers, beer, Tabasco sauce, and fried perfectly crispy in peanut oil.

-Summertime isn’t complete at my house without having a side of Cajun-Style Crispy Onion Rings to complement a big juicy burger cooked on a charcoal grill in my families eyes.
-These Cajun-Style Crispy Onion Rings actually are good for almost any summer meal you are planning on having.
+Summertime isn’t complete at my house without having a side of Cajun-Style Crispy Onion Rings to complement a big juicy burger cooked on a charcoal grill in my family’s eyes.
+These Cajun-Style Crispy Onion Rings are suitable for almost any summer meal you are planning on having.

-One of the all-time best tips I can give Y’all about draining your Cajun-Style Crispy Onion Rings is letting them rest on a bakers rack to drain off the excess peanut oil; it lets the air hit both sides of the Cajun-Style Crispy Onion Rings to keep them nice and crispy.
-Placing them in a paper towel lined basket just seems to make the bottoms of the onion rings a little soggy.
+One of the all-time best tips I can give Y’all about draining your Cajun-Style Crispy Onion Rings is letting them rest on a baker’s rack to drain off the excess peanut oil; it enables the air to hit both sides of the Cajun-Style Crispy Onion Rings to keep them nice and crispy.
+Placing them in a paper towel-lined basket just seems to make the bottoms of the onion rings a little soggy.

-The actual invention of our deliciously crispy onion rings is actually unknown
+The actual invention of our deliciously crispy onion rings is unknown.

-- Another claimant to the invention of the onion ring is the Kirby’s Pig Stand restaurant chain, founded in Oak Cliff, Texas, in the early 1920s.
+Another claimant to the invention of the onion ring is Kirby’s Pig Stand restaurant chain, founded in Oak Cliff, Texas, in the early 1920s.